GabriewF/Website/README.md

 This repository contains all bStats repositories as submodules.
 These are

-- `work/website-backend` - The backend of bStats.
+- `work/website-backend` - The backend of website.
-- `work/website-frontend` - The (new) frontend of bStats.
+- `work/website-frontend` - The frontend of website.

 This repository also provides the development environment for bStats.